Ala Moana Beach Park: History

 The park was added to the Hawaii State Register of Historic Places in 1988.

+In May 2025, a footbridge across Ala Moana Boulevard opened, connecting Ala Moana Beach Park with the neighborhood of Kakaʻako.

-Improvement Plans
+Improvement plans

 The city of Honolulu has proposed an improvement plan for Ala Moana Beach Park and Magic Island.
 The proposal includes changes to parking, replenishment of the beach sand, renovations to canals, ponds, McCoy Pavilion, the lawn bowling and canoe halau areas, repairs to the canal bridge and park entrances, improved pedestrian access near Piikoi and Queen streets, and the addition of a dog park and playground.
 The proposed changes to parking and the dog park have been controversial, so the city has amended the proposals and sought additional public comment.

 Of note, changes to parking have been controversial in the past; the 1975 park plan called for cars to be prohibited from the park roadways and three multistory garages for cars to be built.